Stochastic Processes under Parameter Uncertainty: Proof of the Strong Markov Selection Principle: Theorem

 \subsection{Preparations}

 Let us stress that in this section we do not assume Condition~\ref{cond: sammel}.
-In each of the following results, we indicate precisely which prerequisites are used (except for our Standing Assumptions \ref{SA: meas gr}, \ref{SA: non empty} and \ref{SA: markov}, which we assume).
+In each of the following results, we indicate precisely which prerequisites are used (except for our Standing Assumptions \ref{SA: meas gr}, \ref{SA: non empty} and \ref{SA: markov}, which are always in force).

-For \(t \in \mathbb{R}_+\), we define \(\gamma_t \colon \Omega \to \Omega\) by \(\gamma_t (\omega) \triangleq \omega ( (\cdot - t)^+ ) \) for \(\omega \in \Omega\).
+For \(t \in \mathbb{R}_+\), we define \(\gamma_t \colon \Omega \to \Omega\) by \(\gamma_t (\omega) \triangleq \omega ( (\, \cdot - t)^+ ) \) for \(\omega \in \Omega\).
 Moreover, for \(P \in \mathfrak{P}(\Omega)\) and \(t \in \mathbb{R}_+\), we set Recall also the notation \(P_t = P \circ \theta_t^{-1}\).
 In case the path space \(\Omega\) is the space of continuous functions from \(\bR_+\) into \(F\), we have the following extension of Lemma \ref{lem: map prod meas}.

 \begin{lemma} Suppose that \(\Omega = C(\bR_+; F)\).
 The maps \((t, P) \mapsto P_t\) and \((t, P) \mapsto P^t\) are continuous. \end{lemma} \begin{proof} Notice that \((t, \omega) \mapsto \theta_t (\omega)\) and \((t, \omega) \mapsto \gamma_t (\omega)\) are continuous by the Arzel\`a--Ascoli theorem.
 Now, the claim follows from \cite[Theorem 8.10.61]{bogachev}. \end{proof}